 Your lease is effectively a legal agreement with your landlord (the freeholder).
 It gives you the right to live in the property for a set amount of time.

-Leasehold properties are common in South Yorkshire (where we are based) and we handle dozens of transactions every month.
-Many of the older terraced properties we deal with locally have lease terms of around 800 years, but terms of 90 or 120 years are also widespread.
+Leasehold properties are common in South Yorkshire (where PM Property Lawyers is based) and we handle dozens of transactions every month.
+Many older terraced properties have leases of around 800 years, but terms of 90 or 120 years are also widespread.
 So leaseholders who bought in the 1970s and even 1980s may run into difficulties unless they act soon.